airtai/faststream/.faststream_gen/rabbit/publishing.md

 )
 ```

-If you specify not-existed exchange, RabbitBroker creates a required one and then publish a message.
+If you specify exchange that doesn't exist, RabbitBroker will create a required one and then publish a message to it.

 !!! tip
-    Be accurate with it: if you have already created **Exchange** with specific parameters and try to send a message by exchange name to it,
-    **FastStream** converts your string to **RabbitExchange** object with default parameters and broker will try to create it.
+    Be accurate with it: if you have already created an **Exchange** with specific parameters and try to send a message by exchange name to it, the broker will try to create it.
 So, **Exchange** parameters conflict will occure.

-    If you are trying to send a message to specific **Exchange** - sending with a **RabbitExchange** object is a preffered way.
+    If you are trying to send a message to specific **Exchange** - sending it with a defined **RabbitExchange** object is the preffered way.

 ## Basic arguments